|Covid-19 Blended Learning – French|

 Accommodation and Resources

-The MFL department is based in R6, R7 and R8; all rooms are fitted with an interactive smart board, DVD player, amplifier and projector.
-The students work from the Expo series of text books, audio files and authentic materials and are also able to use internet resources such as Linguascope.
-The department has its own laptop trolley.
+The MFL department is based in B2, B3 and B6; all rooms are fitted with a DVD player, amplifier and projector and the department has its own iPad trolley.
+The students work mainly from the Expo and Studio series of text books, and these are supplemented by other resources.

 GCSE French workshops are held on Fridays (Week 2) after school and a Key Stage 3 French homework club is available on Tuesdays after school.